Compassa, a leading provider of online health and safety training, has announced an impressive 93% pass rate for the NEBOSH…

 Career Opportunities: The scope of health and safety careers is broad and versatile.
 Potential roles include:

-Legal Obligations: Employers are legally required to appoint 'competent' individuals to manage health and safety responsibilities.
-Competence is defined by having the necessary experience, training, and knowledge to effectively manage risks.
-Non-compliance with health and safety laws can lead to severe penalties, including fines and imprisonment.
+Legal Obligations: Employers are legally required to appoint individuals deemed 'competent' to manage health and safety responsibilities.
+Competence is defined by not only having the necessary experience and training but also by keeping up-to-date with the latest health and safety regulations and best practices to effectively manage risks.

 A career in health and safety involves a variety of responsibilities aimed at maintaining a safe and compliant workplace.
 Each day brings new challenges, from conducting thorough inspections to ensuring that all safety protocols are followed.
 Health and safety professionals are essential in identifying risks, preventing accidents, and promoting a culture of safety across all levels of an organisation.